DanielLMcGuire/Snake-DX/README.md

 ```

 > [!NOTE]
-> The dx12 renderer does flicker at times
->
 > UWP version is DX12 only
 >
 > Building UWP build will require a self signed cert (setup in VS > appxmanifest > Packaging tab)